AdaCore/learn/content/courses/intro-to-embedded-sys-prog/chapters/low_level_programming.rst

 With this approach the compiler must either use the specified size for each component or refuse to compile the code.
-If it compiles, objects of the array type will be 16 bits total.
+If it compiles, objects of the array type will be 16 bits total (plus any padding bits required to make objects have a size that is a multiple of Storage_Unit, typically zero on modern machines).

 Now that we have a bit-mask array type, let's put it to use when specifying the address of an object.